jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 Michael approached gently.
 "Ethan, why are you seeking emancipation?"

 Ethan took a breath.
-"Because I need to be free to choose my own future."
+"Because I need—I need to be free to choose my own future."

 "Can you elaborate?"

 "My father decided I would play professional hockey when I was four years old."
 Ethan's voice was calm, but Sophia could hear the tremor underneath.
 "I don't remember asking for that.
 I don't remember choosing it.
 I remember being told that hockey was what I was good at, what I was meant to do, what our family had sacrificed for.
-And I loved playingI still do.
+And I loved playing—I still do.
 But I never got to decide if it was what I wanted for my life."

+As Ethan spoke, Sophia felt something tighten in her chest.
+This was the boy who'd shared his granola bars with her in kindergarten when she'd forgotten her snack.
+Who'd built LEGOs with her for hours, constructing elaborate spaceships and explaining how they'd fly.
+Who'd won the district science fair at age nine with a project about friction and then never competed again because hockey tournaments took precedence.

+She'd known him before Robert had decided who he'd be.
+She'd known the version of Ethan that existed before hockey became everything.

+And watching him sit in that witness box, finally saying the words he'd needed to say for years, she felt pride and heartbreak in equal measure.

 "When did that change?"
+Michael asked.

 "When I reconnected with Sophia last fall."
 Ethan glanced at her briefly, then back at the judge.
+His eyes were bright, focused.
 "We were friends when we were nine.
 She reminded me that I used to love science, math, building things.
 That I used to talk about being an engineer.
 I'd forgotten that part of myself because there was only room for hockey in my life."

+Sophia wanted to reach across the courtroom and touch him.
+Just rest her hand on his shoulder so he'd know she was there, that he wasn't alone.
+But all she could do was sit perfectly still and watch him be brave.

 "What happened when you expressed interest in MIT?"

 "My father told me I was being manipulated.
 That Sophia was distracting me from hockey.
 He started monitoring my phone, reading my texts, tracking where I went.
 When I applied to MIT anyway, he deleted my applications.
 I had to resubmit them from school computers."

+Sophia saw the way Ethan's hands tightened on the edge of the witness box.
+The slight tremble in his fingers.
+He was terrified, she realized.
+Absolutely terrified of speaking against his father in public like this.

+But he was doing it anyway.

+God, she loved him.

 "Did he attempt to control the relationship itself?"

 "Yes.
-He offered Sophia moneyan eighty-thousand-dollar scholarshipto stop seeing me and go to a different college."
+He offered Sophia money—an eighty-thousand-dollar scholarship—to stop seeing me and go to a different college."

 Murmurs in the courtroom.
 Robert's face flushed.

 "When that didn't work, he filed criminal charges against her."
 Ethan's voice hardened.
-"She was facing prison time for dating mesomeone eleven months younger.
+"She was facing prison time for dating me—someone eleven months younger.
 That's when I knew I had to get emancipated.
 Because a father who would use the law as a weapon against someone his son loves isn't protecting him.
 He's controlling him."

-Judge Morrison was watching Ethan intently.
+Judge Morrison was watching Ethan intently, her expression unreadable.

+Sophia's heart was hammering.
+She could see the fear in Ethan's eyes, the way he kept glancing at Robert and then away, like he couldn't quite bear to look directly at what he was doing.
+Testifying against his father.
+Asking a court to sever the legal tie between them.

+This was costing him everything.

+And he was paying it for both of them.

 "Ethan," Michael said, "do you love your father?"

 The question clearly surprised him.
+Ethan blinked, his composure wavering.
 "I... yes.
 I think so.
-But I can't live under his control anymore."
+But I can't—I can't live under his control anymore."

 "Why not?"

 "Because he doesn't see me as a person.
 He sees me as a project.
-And I need to be my own person before it's too late."
+And I need—" His voice cracked slightly.
+"I need to be my own person before it's too late."

 Michael nodded.
 "Thank you.
 No further questions."

 Robert's lawyer stood.
-"Mr. Pricesorry, Ethanyou're seventeen years old.
+"Mr. Price—sorry, Ethan—you're seventeen years old.
 You've never lived independently, held a job, paid bills.
 How do you expect to support yourself?"

 "MIT scholarship covers tuition and housing.
 Work-study provides income for personal expenses.
 I've already been accepted into the program."